0x21F/COP4520PA2/README.md

 ## problem 2
 Test and Test and set with some extra stuff added so people don't go in multiple times.
 It would be the 2nd approach with an added backoff period so the people can experience the party a little bit.
 It's also fair too so no partygoer can complain.

 This is arguably more ideal than the 3rd queue system since I'm restricting the max N threads to like 16.
 Anderson queues would likely be slower at such numbers (if we follow the slides).

+If we were using an absurd number of threads compared to our number of cores (which I wouldn't recommend due to context switching and such) I'd probably use something more efficient in the queue system.

 # Running this stuff
 If you want to run this, just gotta use the makefile.
 There's options for ``both``, ``cupcake``, ``pottery``, and ``clean``.